rotki/docs/usage-guides/integrations/exchange-keys.md

 ### API key permissions

 rotki only needs read-only permissions for your accounts.
-As a general rule, exchanges (e.g., Binance, Coinbase Pro) group all the read-only permissions as "read" or "view".
+As a general rule, exchanges (e.g., Binance) group all the read-only permissions as "read" or "view".

 ![Simple API key permissions](/images/add_exchange_api_keys_binance.png)